rupor-github/win-gpg-agent/README.md

 I auto-start `agent-gui.exe` on logon on my Windows box - no special customization is needed (except for `gclpr` public keys from various locations I would like to share my clipboard with)

 I am using scoop for `GnuPG` and `win-gpg-agent` installations which results in `portable` GnuPG mode.
-In this mode `gpg.socketdir` is not required and is set to empty string in my config file.
-If your configuration is different you may need to use `WSL_GNUPG_SOCKETS`/`WIN_GNUPG_SOCKES` from your environment to properly setup socket paths, so pay attention, code below is an example and may need modification.
+With gnupg 2.3.3 release `gpg.socketdir` is not required and must be set to empty string in config file.
+With gnupg 2.3.4 configuration must be changed yet again.
+Look for up to date comments in scoop installation manifest `win-gpg-agent.json` or `agent-gui.conf` after installation.
+In your scripts you may need to use `WIN_GNUPG_HOME`/`WIN_GNUPG_SOCKES` from your environment to properly setup socket paths as they change from version to version, so pay attention, code below is an example and may need modification.

 In my .bashrc I detect what I have and where it runs using code like this: